kodonnell/xtlw-climber8-klipper/README.md

     [SearchAndReplace]\\\nsearch = ;LAYER:(.*)\\\nreplace = ;LAYER:\1\nSET_PRINT_STATS_INFO CURRENT_LAYER=\1\\\nis_regex = True\\\n\\\n
   ```

-## Slicing tips (Cura)
+## Slicing tips/comments

-- Use the Climber8 config provided to you (see [here](https://github.com/MrRandomStranger/XTLW-Climber-8) if you missed it).
-Specifically:
-  - Make sure you're retracting including on tool change.
+- Retraction distance is only 1mm which is low for bowden - but this is because we're using klipper and pressure advance.
+If you're not, you may need to tune it a lot higher.
+Note that for eSun PLA+, printing at 190 seems to reduce stringing a lot, even though that's "too low".
+Maybe it's wet filament, or maybe our temperature readings are too low.
+- Dual mode:
   - Use a purge tower.
 You'll need it.
+  - Using a draft shield can help minimise cross-contamination.
+I haven't tested this, but turning off z-hop may help ensure the nozzle wipes the draft shield.
-  - Ensure you're z-hopping on retraction.
+  - That said, ensure you're z-hopping on retraction.
 This also z-hops on tool change.
-  - Set your temperatures for tool changes accordingly.
+Should test this, and the above point, more.
+  - A brim is a good idea, in case the nozzles knock the prints around a bit.

 ## Slicer vs Klipper?